zhaisf/zhaisf.github.io/_pages/about.md

 ### News!
+- [2026.01] Our paper "Silent Leaks: Implicit Knowledge Extraction Attack on RAG Systems" has been accepted by **ICLR 2026**.
 -  [2025.06] Our paper "Efficient Input-level Backdoor Defense on Text-to-Image Synthesis via Neuron Activation Variation" has been accepted by **ICCV 2025 (<font color='red'>Highlight</font>)**.
 -  [2024] Our paper "Membership Inference on Text-to-Image Diffusion Models via Conditional Likelihood Discrepancy" has been accepted by **NeurIPS 2024**.
 See you in Vancouver!
 -  [2024] I will serve as an **AEC member of CCS 2024**.